-Typically, most people set goals to change, which are usually on areas we already feel bad about ourselves, the worse part, and we start from a point of “I am no good.”
+Typically, most people set a goal to change, which are usually on areas we already feel bad about ourselves, the worse part, and we start from a point of “I am no good.”

-I would “like” to get better at stopping it, but come on’, I do it too much already.
+I would “like” to get better at stopping it, but come on’, I’m already distrac ted on zoom calls and still multi-task.
 So, instead, my technique for goals is based upon my strengths of discipline, sport psychology, mental toughness, and creativity.

 But, more than likely, half way through the six-week process, we’ll stumble, begin to make excuses, and feel bad as a result.

 We do much better in life, using our existing strengths to improve.
 Confidence is a powerful tool in sports and in life, because when things are going well, we are more energized, positive, and relaxed.
 When we have momentum, we “keep doing what we’re doing.”

 Thus, the technique for goals is to improve on your greatest strength.
 Make your greatest strength your greatest strength.
-Find small ways to improve by doing what you already do, but “making it even better.”
+We’ll make you better 🙂

 Dr. Rob Bell is a Sport Psychology Coach.
-His company DRB & associates is based in Indianapolis.
-Some clients have included: University of Notre Dame, Marriott, and Walgreens.
+His company DRB & associates coach executives and professional athletes and is based in Indianapolis.
+Some clients have included three winners on the PGA Tour, Indy Eleven, University of Notre Dame, Marriott, and Walgreens.

 Please Check out all the books and the mental toughness podcast - 15 Minutes of Mental Toughness as we interview expert athletes and coaches about Mental Strength and their Hinge Moment.
 New blog posts are published weekly.